 Downtown department stores used to provide a special shopping experience, offering elegance and practicality.
-People used to dress up when they went to visit downtown department stores, plastic charge cards in hand.
+People dressed up when they went to visit downtown department stores, plastic charge cards in hand.
 They often stayed for the day, patronizing nearby theaters, banks, restaurants and other stores, maybe Kresge's or Woolworths.

 Downtown department stores played a vital role in local economies -- and to a city's identity.